phemex/phemex-api-docs/Public-API-en.md

 > {"id": 1234, "method": "server.ping", "params": []}
 < {"error": null, "id": 1234, "result": "pong"}
 ```

-## Websocket API Limits
-* Each Client has concurrent connection limit to *5* in maximum.
-* Each connection has subscription limit to *20* in maximum.
-* Each connection has throttle limit to *10* request/s.

 ### API User Authentication
 Market trade/orderbook are published publicly without user authentication.